yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-12-28-vipassana.md

 Address: <a href="https://maps.app.goo.gl/iwNBKjDod7aZtBvA9" target="_blank"><b>google maps</b></a>

 Reaching the Cambodia Vipassana Dhamma Center offers a variety of options!
-You can hop on a local bus for a scenic journey, or opt for a convenient taxi ride that takes approximately 3 hours.
+You can hop on a local bus for a scenic journey, or opt for a convenient taxi ride that takes approximately 3 hours from Phnom Penh.

 Passing through the gates, a hushed reverence descended, accentuated by the separation of men and women's quarters.
 The center's intimate layout, easily walkable in 20 minutes, felt like stepping into a haven of stillness, inviting exploration and self-discovery.